dollars0427/mastodon-spam-list/README.md

 # mastodon-spam-list

-This repository keeps Mastodon instances, which is too much spammer.
+This repository keeps Mastodon instances, which had too much spammer.

 # FAQ
 ### Why should list these mastodon?